Synopsis

 | Drive (branch) | Implement manually, then feature-close <ID> |

-| Drive worktree | Wait for agent to submit, then feature-close <ID> |
+| Drive worktree | Wait for the agent to signal implementation-complete, then feature-close <ID> |

-| Fleet | Wait for all agents to submit, then feature-eval <ID> |
+| Fleet | Wait for all agents to signal implementation-complete, then feature-eval <ID> |

 Related